Gabrielcarvfer/NS3/oran.md

 ## Acknowledgments

-This work was partially funded by ANATEL via OpenRAN workgroup scholarships.
+This work was partially funded by ANATEL via OpenRAN workgroup, and by RNP via the ORAN-QoS workgroup.